-DUI with .08 alcohol level (b) It is unlawful for a person who has 0.08 percent or more, by weight, of alcohol in their blood to drive a vehicle.
+DUI - .08 alcohol level (b) It is unlawful for a person who has 0.08 percent or more, by weight, of alcohol in their blood to drive a vehicle.

-DUI as an addict (c) It is unlawful for a person who is addicted to the use of any drug to drive a vehicle.
+DUI - addict (c) It is unlawful for a person who is addicted to the use of any drug to drive a vehicle.
 This subdivision shall not apply to a person who is participating in an approved narcotic treatment program.

-DUI driving in commercial vehicle (d) It is unlawful for a person who has 0.04 percent or more, by weight, of alcohol in his or her blood to drive a commercial motor vehicle.
+DUI - in commercial vehicle (d) It is unlawful for a person who has 0.04 percent or more, by weight, of alcohol in his or her blood to drive a commercial motor vehicle.

-DUI with drugs (e) It is unlawful for a person who is under the influence of any drug to drive a vehicle.
+DUI - drugs (e) It is unlawful for a person who is under the influence of any drug to drive a vehicle.

-DUI with drugs and alcohol (f) It is unlawful for a person who is under the combined influence of any alcoholic beverage and drug to drive a vehicle.
+DUI - drugs and alcohol (f) It is unlawful for a person who is under the combined influence of any alcoholic beverage and drug to drive a vehicle.

 Changes in California DUI Laws Affect drivers in California.
-The Butte County court has new forms regarding these laws.
-Drugged driving is more common on California roads and highways than drunk driving, according to a 2013 study commissioned by the California Office of Traffic Safety.
+The Butte County court takes DUI cases seriously.
+Driving under the influence of medications or drugs is more common on California roads and highways than drunk driving, according a study commissioned by the California Office of Traffic Safety.

 Having a drink after driving is a legitimate defense to DUI.
 A typical drinking after driving DUI defense is when someone is involved in an accident or their car breaks down and shortly thereafter they go into a bar or liquor store to acquire and consume alcohol.
 In many of these situations there will be a receipt to establish that the alcohol purchase occurred after driving.
 Moreover, a viable defense to DUI occurs if a store clerk or bartender will testify that the accused was not or did not appear to be intoxicated.
 Some people accused of DUI have a drink as soon as they get home.